ecmwf/infero/docs/User_Guide/getting_started.rst

  * 1_install_deps.sh : installs dependencies
  * 2_install_infero.sh : installs Infero

-Installation environment can also be customised by editing the following variables in the *env.sh* script:
+The installation environment can also be customised by editing the following variables in the *env.sh* script:

 +----------------------------+-------------------------------+-------------------------------+
 |          Variable          |          Description          |            Default            |